Wang-Haining/fine-grained-poetry-interpretation/README.md

 * **Total rows:** 51,356
 * **Splits:** train 46,220 | validation 2,568 | test 2,568
-* **Sources:** 37,554 public-domain poems and 13,802 Poetry Foundation poems (text masked)
+* **Sources:** 37,554 public-domain poems and 13,802 Poetry Foundation poems (poem text masked)

-This repository also includes:

-* **Sample data:** `data/sample.csv` (easy-to-read subset)
-* **Basic statistics:** `stats/readme_stats.md` (split sizes, masking rates, label summaries)

 ## What is in the dataset

 Each row corresponds to a poem record.
 For public-domain items, we provide the full poem text and a structured interpretation.
-For Poetry Foundation items, we provide metadata and categorical tags, but the poem text and interpretation are masked (see the masking policy below).
+For Poetry Foundation items, we provide metadata, categorical tags, and a machine-generated interpretation, but the poem text is masked (see the masking policy below).

 ### Source corpora